MadMonkey87/InnerCore.Api.HueSync/README.md

  - ledMode: enable/disable/dimm the led
  - there is an ambient mode, but unfortunately it will get removed soon according to signify
  - start/stopping the light sync seems to work only if it is the only command
+ - firmware 1.3.2 seems to support DolbyVision officially as there is a new setting "forceDoviNative" related to this

 ## License